 Performance Measurement

-Performance measurement is the process of collecting, analyzing and/or reporting information regarding the performance of an individual, group, organisation, system or component.
+Performance measurement is the process of collecting, analysing and/or reporting information regarding the performance of an individual, group, organisation, system or component.
 It is very important to establish an continuous performance measurement as background for the quality management.

 The information obtained can be used to: